 If you go and visit Togo, chances are you will have no negative experiences or incidents.
 However, it is a country where you should be vigilant and take all possible precaution measures in order to minimize the risk of something going wrong.

 TRANSPORT & TAXIS RISK : MEDIUM

-Public transportation is not the safest or the most convenient option: the driving standards in Togo are poor, as well as the vehicle maintenance.
-Avoid travelling outside towns and cities at night as roads can be dark.
+Public transportation is not the safest or the most convenient option: the driving standards in Togo are poor, as well as vehicle maintenance.
+Avoid traveling outside towns and cities at night as roads can be dark.
 During the rainy season, unpaved roads may become impassable.
 You may also encounter announced and unannounced roadblocks.

 PICKPOCKETS RISK : HIGH

-There is an extreme threat of petty crime.
+There is an extreme threat to petty crime.
 Pickpockets are practically an everyday occurrence and the government blames this on the food shortage.
 You should be extremely careful when handling your valuables and never carry your money in a purse or a pocket.
 Never carry all your money in the same place, and be aware of your surroundings at all times.